Newsletter Term 2 2025 26th June

 HANDS AND FEET

-I willkeep my hands and feet to myself.
+I will keep my hands and feet to myself.
 It is important that, everyone feels safe and respected.
 Everyone deserves to feel safe at school.

 Uniform Expectations